Timothy C. Hain, MD Page last modified: April 30, 2016 Return to testing index

 Brainstem auditory evoked responses (ABR), also known as auditory brainstem evoked response (ABR), test both the ear and the brain.
 They measure the timing of electrical waves from the brainstem in response to clicks or tone bursts in the ear.
 Computer averaging over time to filters background noise to generate an averaged response of the auditory pathway to an auditory stimulus Three waves (1, 3 and 5) are plotted for each ear.
 The waveform represents specific anatomical points along the auditory neural pathway: the cochlear nerve and nuclei (waves I and II), superior olivary nucleus (wave III), lateral lemniscus (wave IV), and inferior colliculi (wave V).
 Delays of one side relative to the other suggests a lesion in the 8th cranial nerve between the ear and brainstem or the brainstem itself.

 The main indication for ABR is when an acoustic neuroma is suspected.
 This generally comes about when there is an asymmetrical sensorineural hearing loss.
 ABR testing is more cost effective for this purpose than MRI (Rupa et al, 2003; Koors et al, 2012), but MRI provides additional information.
 The most reliable indicator for acoustic neuromas from the ABR is the interaural latency differences in wave V: The latency in the abnormal ear is prolonged.
 According to a meta-analysis of ABR, they are 93.4% sensitive to acoustic neuroma.
+However, Rafique et al (2016) found them only 80% sensitive and suggested that ABR testing was less effective than MRI testing in Denmark.

 ABR testing may also be useful in situations where an auditory neuropathy is suspected.
 In this case, it may be combined with otoacoustic emission testing.